rbbratta/rhcos-slb/sdn-to-ovn/README.md

 We generate a single MachineConfig per node to enable per-node MachineConfig modifications.
 The NMstate files are copied to every machine in the role.
-However, writes to `/etc/nmstate/openshift` will not trigger a reboot, allowing these configurations to be adjusted without reboout.
+However, writes to `/etc/nmstate/openshift` will not trigger a reboot, allowing these configurations to be adjusted without reboot.

 The MachineConfigs can be merged into logical groups if required.